What the study found

 Key points

-- Children with Hirschsprung disease showed distinct gut microbiota changes over time.
+- Children with Hirschsprung disease had different gut microbiota from healthy controls.

 Disclosure